davwards/wanderlust/README.md

 `npm install`

-Then, to run the app locally:
+Then, to run the app on `localhost:3000`:

 `npm start`